-Sufficient large aluminium e-caps could be acquired from small household appliances to enable a laboratory analysis.
-This mixed sample comprises capacitors from the "small household appliances with motors" and "Other small household appliances" appliance categories.
+Sufficient large aluminium e-caps could be acquired from SENS small appliances to enable a laboratory analysis.
+This mixed sample comprises capacitors from the "Small household appliances with motors" and "Other small household appliances" appliance categories.
 The results of the laboratory analysis are summarised in Table 31, the detailed information can be found in Annex C.3.7.